Tim Truzy is a rehabilitation counselor, educator, and former dispatcher from North Carolina.

 Techniques to Help You Avoid Using Profanity at Work

 - Apply physical techniques – When you have the need to curse, try tapping your finger or foot gently on the floor while keeping the word or phrase to yourself.
-If possible, move around your work space without drawing coworker’s attention.
+If possible, move around your workspace without drawing your coworker’s attention.
 The benefit of this strategy is that it allows you to deal with the stress while you are working your body.
 (Some people have told me they tend to get more work done when the boss makes them upset.
 These people I knew worked in construction, auto repair, and as electricians.)
 These people turn annoyances into motivators to do physical tasks at work.

 Are You in a Toxic Work Environment?